 Under this scheme, it is essential that the staff member’s Head of School (HOS) remains well informed of the progress of their staff, whether the HDR is being undertaken at Charles Sturt or at another organisation.
 It is a requirement under the scheme that staff provide relevant information to the HOS to facilitate annual review for ongoing support.
 It is the staff members’ responsibility also to ensure information flows/reporting/evidence is provided in a timely manner in advance of the probation or EDRS meeting.
 In advance of the meeting, staff are required to consult with their HOS regarding what the most appropriate documentary evidence will be for their probation or EDRS meeting.
 Where possible, for staff studying a HDR at another institution a Charles Sturt staff member should be appointed to the supervisory team.
 This is strongly recommended for the benefit of the Charles Sturt staff member.

 Relevant information that the HOS may require to support this process may include (but is not limited to) previous planning and progress reports where agreed milestones have been set; current progress reports that describe progress against set milestones; transcripts that identify enrolment and achievement or progress in a program of study; portfolios; and artifacts, such as a copy of a literature review or draft publication, images from an exhibition etc. Each of these may also be useful to evidence progress to inform the HOS in much the same manner that subject evaluation data, publication data and relevant other information is utilized during the employee review/probation process for staff.

-The relevant Head of School/Director will be required to confirm to the Research Office annually that a staff member has been approved to receive continued support under this scheme.
+The relevant Head of School/Director will be required to confirm to Research Services and Graduate Studies annually that a staff member has been approved to receive continued support under this scheme.
 The Research Office will provide an annual spreadsheet to each Faculty to facilitate the return of advice regarding support under the scheme.

 5. Unsatisfactory progress